Rehabilitation Research Boot Camp: Statistical Analysis Essentials

 4. Studies of Differences

 This chapter examines experimental designs aimed at determining whether differences between or within groups are statistically significant and clinically relevant.
-By comparing means and proportions using tests such as ANOVA or chi-square, clinicians can better evaluate the true impact of their interventions relative to control groups.
+By comparing means and proportions using tests such as ANOVA or the chi-square test, clinicians can better evaluate the true impact of their interventions relative to control groups.

 5. Studies of Associations